 - The Keck Composites Laboratory, which is a state-of-the-art composites fabrication facility for the manufacture of low-weight, high-strength nonmetallic components.

 Community Relations and Industry Liaison Council

-The department maintains strong relations with the community.
-We continuously review our programs with students, alumni and employers of our graduates.
-The department’s Industry Liaison Council consists of members in the professional community to ensure that we receive a breadth of information on future engineering trends that would affect our programs.
+The department maintains strong relations with the community and continuously reviews its programs with students, alumni and employers of graduates.
+The department’s Industry Liaison Council consists of members in the professional community to ensure that the department receives a breadth of information on future engineering trends that would affect its Mechanical Engineering programs.